coruscateor/ActSharp/README.md

 As indicated by the example ActSharp.Async is an extension method namespace for executing delegates on thread pool threads.

+### To Do:

+* Add a unit tests project
+* Finalise the API and bump to 1.0 (it's practically finalised now)

 ### Changelog:

+Version 0.2.0:

+* Refactored the Actor class to reduce complexity
+* Fixed a WriteThreadId bug in the ActSharpDemo
+* Added happyActor.ActorIsActive output to the ActSharpDemo

 Version 0.1.6: